A Review on Quantum Circuit Optimization using ZX-Calculus: ZX-Calculus

-This paragraph introduces macroscopic structures, larger scale patterns of generators, commonly found in ZX-diagrams that are used by some of the surveyed works. \textit{Phase gadgets} are structures in ZX-diagrams that add a phase to a state.
+This section introduces macroscopic structures, larger scale patterns of generators, commonly found in ZX-diagrams that are used by some of the surveyed works. \emph{Phase gadgets} are structures in ZX-diagrams that add a phase to a state~\cite{kissinger2020journal,cowtanPhaseGadgetSynthesis2020}.
 Legs are wires that connect spiders of the same color to a single spider of the opposite color, which subsequently connects to a state.
 Figure~\ref{figphasegadget} visualizes a phase gadget with three legs on the left.
-Phase gadgets can be efficiently decomposed as a single phase gate that is connected by a CNOT ladder on the input and output wire.
-Similarly to phase polynomials, their unitary can be expressed as matrix exponentials $e^{-i\theta\otimes_{i}Z_{i}}$ or $e^{-i\theta\otimes_{i}X_{i}}$. \textit{Phase polynomials} are a class of circuits that are only composed of CNOT, and phase gates acting in the Z-basis.
+Their unitary can be expressed as matrix exponentials $e^{-i\theta\oplus_{i}Z_{i}}$ or $e^{-i\theta\oplus_{i}X_{i}}$.
+Figure~\ref{figphasegadget} shows the phase gadget and its decomposition into a CNOT ladder that implements the unitary $e^{-i\theta ZZZ }$. \emph{Phase polynomials} are a class of circuits that are only composed of CNOT, and phase gates acting in the Z-basis.
 These circuits are interesting because they can be fully described by an unitary operator that takes the form of a matrix exponential $e^{-i\frac{\theta}{2}(1-2Px)}$ with $P$ being the circuit's parity table.
 Phase polynomials are a sequence of phase gadgets.
-Figure~\ref{figphasegadget} shows the phase gadget and its decomposition into a CNOT ladder that implements the unitary $e^{-i\theta ZZZ }$. \textit{Pauli gadgets} extend the notion of phase gadgets by allowing each leg to connect to spiders that can be of type X, Y or Z. \textit{Spider nests} are a special form of phase gadgets, where the phase-carrying spider is always $\frac{\pi}{4}$.
+While phase polynomials are based on the parity operator $\oplus$, \emph{spider nests} are based on the and $\wedge$ operator~\cite{munson2021And}. \emph{Pauli gadgets} extend the notion of phase gadgets by allowing each leg to connect to spiders that can be of type X, Y or Z.

-\textit{Phase gadgets, phase-polynomials, Pauli gadgets and spider nests are macroscopic structures commonly found in ZX diagrams that permit efficient optimization.}